qimcis/FastVideo/docs/source/sliding_tile_attention/demo.md

 (sta-demo)=

 # 🔍 Demo
-There is a demo for 2D STA with window size (6,6) operating on a (10, 10) image.
+This is is a demo for 2D STA with window size (6,6) operating on a (10, 10) image.

 <div style="text-align: center;">
   <video controls width="800">